Women's Art Resources of Minnesota: Post-gallery era

-The Women's Art Registry of Minnesota continues to hold exhibitions for its members.
-In addition to its educational and professional programs, WARM maintains an online art registry of local and regional artists and publishes an e-newsletter.
+The Women's Art Registry of Minnesota continued to hold exhibitions for its members.
+In addition to its educational and professional programs, WARM maintained an online art registry of local and regional artists and published an e-newsletter.
 WARM changed its name to Women's Art Resources of Minnesota in 2010.

 Legacy

 The WARM Gallery provided an important exhibition space outside of mainstream venues for Minnesota women artists.
 It was a catalyst for economic renewal in the Warehouse District and played an important role in the development of arts in Minneapolis.
 WARM served as a key Midwestern node in the early feminist art movement in the United States.

 The University of Minnesota's Weisman Art Museum held an exhibition of work from 12 of WARM's long-term members in 2006.
 The exhibition was documented in Joanna Inglot's 2007 book WARM: A Feminist Art Collective in Minnesota.
 The book includes a history of WARM and entries for each of the 12 artists featured in the exhibition.
 On WARM's 40-year anniversary in 2013, exhibitions were held at both the University of Minnesota's Katherine E. Nash Gallery and Robbin Gallery.

 The Minnesota Historical Society holds records and media related to WARM in its collections.

+WARM discontinued in January of 2021.